Rhett: I'm going to Charleston, back where I belong.

 - One that didn't work out so well was when he changed his mind about telling Janice she should break up with him to go back to her husband.
 He ends clinging to her leg in the middle of the coffee house and begging her not to leave.
 It's both sad and pathetically funny.

 - Criminal Minds: The UnSub of "The Uncanny Valley" says it to a victim that's trying to escape.
-It manages to be both a Tear Jerker and the stuff of nightmares.

 - Torchwood: Children of Earth.